arecarn/vim-backup-tree/README.md

 # Backup Tree

-Provides timestamped backups in a configurable parallel directory tree
+Cross platform Vim plugin that provides timestamped backups in a parallel directory tree.

+For example if you save the file /home/user/.vimrc it will be backed up in /home/user/.vim_backup/home/user/.vimrc_2018-02-08-10 with the timestamp format being YYYY-MM-DD-HH.

 ## Usage
-Enable vim's built in backup feature bad Backup Tree will take care of the rest
+Enable Vim's built in backup feature and Backup Tree will take care of the rest.

 ```
 set backup

-" OPTIONAL (defaults to ~/.vim_backup)
+" Optionally set the location of your backup tree (defaults to ~/.vim_backup)
 set g:backup_tree = '~/.vim_backup_tree"
 ```